dylhunn/better-lichess-charts/README.md

 Making a production build is a bit more complicated. `npm run build` ordinarly does this, but first you need to use babel to compile the `lichess-api` dependency into es5.

+Note to self/others: since I'm seployed on GitHub Pages, I update to a newly built version with `git subtree push --prefix build origin gh-pages`, pushing the `build` folder to a separate branch for GH Pages.

 ## Implementation details

 This app is written using React Typescript, with Blueprint.js for UI components and Recharts for charts/graphs.